J/80: Design

-The J/80 is a racing keelboat, with the hull built predominantly of fiberglass.
-It has a fractional sloop rig with a retractable bowsprit controlled from the cockpit by a deployment line.
-The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed swept fin keel.
+Designed by Rod Johnstone, the hull is built predominantly of fiberglass, with a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed swept fin keel.
 It displaces 2900 lb and carries 1400 lb of ballast.
 The cockpit is 12 ft long and the hull has a sealed buoyancy compartment on the bow.
+The design has a hull speed of 6.29 kn.

-The boat has a draft of 4.90 ft with the standard keel.
+It has a draft of 4.90 ft with the standard keel.
 It can be transported on land on a towed double-axle boat trailer.

+It has a fractional sloop rig with a retractable bowsprit controlled from the cockpit by a deployment line.
 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 700 sqft.
 It will plane under spinnaker.

-The design has a hull speed of 6.29 kn.

-Operational history

-The boat is supported by an active class club that organizes racing events, the International J/80 Class Association.
-There are 30 fleets racing in 12 countries, including in North America, Europe and China.
-It has also been used for two-boat match racing.

 In a 1994 expert review in Sailing World Magazine Doug Logan concluded, "In the test's light airs, the J/80 could often sail at or close to windspeed, and in several instances recorded the best leg times.
 While hard to define as a "conservative" boat, this Rod Johnstone creation doesn't go to the max in sailplan and (lack of) stability, and employs the proven construction materials used in thousands of earlier J/Boats.
 This might cost a bit of speed in light air with chop, but should broaden the boat's user-friendliness in stronger winds."